-This month, the AATG is leading special employee events to celebrate Black History Month.
-Events like “Many Shades of Black – A Discussion on Identity,” “Social Justice in San Diego with Genevieve Jones-Wright,” and a presentation on the Tuskegee Airmen will be hosted by Northrop Grumman's employee-led groups.
-Being in the engineering industry, the company is also proud to participate in National Engineers Week in the last week of February, and combine it with the celebration of Black History Month.
-Its AATG leaders are hosting an event to educate local students on the many contributions and impacts made by Black scientists and engineers.
+This month, the AATG led special employee events to celebrate Black History Month.
+Events like “Many Shades of Black – A Discussion on Identity,” “Social Justice in San Diego with Genevieve Jones-Wright,” and a presentation on the Tuskegee Airmen were hosted by Northrop Grumman's employee-led groups.
+Being in the engineering industry, the company was also proud to participate in National Engineers Week in the last week of February, and combine it with the celebration of Black History Month.
+Its AATG leaders hosted an event to educate local students on the many contributions and impacts made by Black scientists and engineers.

 Finally, the company published an internal Unity and Social Justice Portal with resources to help employees engage with each other and create a starting point to have those tough conversations.
 The team has built upon these opportunities and created a 21-Day Challenge for its San Diego employees to encourage them to learn about their unconscious biases, the history of our nation and how it has shaped where we are today, and most importantly, to continue to learn from each other.